|

 I

-have chosen 15'x15' version (CJE MAX) with an optional warm room and an
+have chosen 15'x15' version (CJE MAX) with an optional warm control room and an

 additional 15'x15' deck on the west side.
 15'x15' is just right for two